bosdhill/rustlings/notes/lifetimes.md

 ## Overview

 Lifetimes are Rust's way of ensuring that references are valid for as long as needed.
-They tell the compiler to explicitly keep _references valid_ and prevent dangling references.
+They're annotations that help the borrow checker ensure **references don't outlive the data they point to**.

+When compared to scopes, lifetimes are more like compile-time contracts about reference validity, while scopes determine actual object lifetime at runtime.

 **Key insight**: Lifetime parameters signify particular lifetimes of values that are borrowed.

 > 💡 **Important**: Lifetime parameters are _inferred_ from the calling scope by the compiler.
 The compiler looks at the actual references you're passing in, determines their concrete lifetimes, and substitutes those for the generic lifetime parameters.

 Lifetimes are a compile-time construct used to ensure all borrows are valid - they have **zero runtime cost**.

 ## Concept Reference Table

 | Concept                           | Example                                                                                          | Notes                                                                               |